PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 - Select property, operator and value to create a filter: Oerators are associated with the property selected.
 Selecting a numeric property (like "Alignment Length") will present corresponding comparators in the operator list.
 Selecting a string property (like "Hit Definition") will present appropriate operations for comparing Strings.
 - Hit "+" button to add a new filter (optional).
 - Click the "Execute" button.
-- Select nodes of interest in the resulting palette: Blast hits information is taken from the DTD definition at http://www.ncbi.nlm.nih.gov/dtd/NCBI_BlastOutput.mod.dtd
+- Select nodes of interest in the resulting palette: Blast hits information is taken from the [DTD definition](http://www.ncbi.nlm.nih.gov/dtd/NCBI_BlastOutput.mod.dtd)

 ![Blast Query Results Selection](images\PhyloclassTalk_BlastQuery_1.jpg)